 Having a list of launches and approximate dates will guide content planning.

-- Company’s owned, paid and earned channels: Content creators or subject matter experts have the tendency of creating content and letting the content take its own course.
+Content creators or subject matter experts have the tendency of creating content and letting the content take its own course.
 I believe that, if you create content, you are responsible for reaching out to necessary team members to promote that content.
-To do that, you need to understand appropriate communications channels that your company utilizes.
+To do that, you need to understand the appropriate communications channels that your company utilizes.

 Taking an inventory of your company’s promotion channels will help you determine the formats of content and the channels that you can utilize for your content promotion efforts.